Name the force that always opposes motion.

 Complete step-by-step answer:

 Newton’s second law of motion describes the force, according to this law force is the rate of change of moment with respect to time or it is pushed or pulled upon the body by which the body accelerates.
-Formula for its representation: F=ma where m is the mass of the body and a is the acceleration of the body.
+Formula for its representation: where is the mass of the body and is the acceleration of the body.

 Friction force is the force which acts between the two surfaces that have relative motion with respect to each other and it always opposes the relative motions.
 In simple words, friction force acts between the two sliding surfaces or trying to slide across each other.
 It is a non-conservative force because work done by it is path dependent.
 There are two types of friction force: static friction and kinetic friction.
 Static friction offers more resistance than the kinetic friction.